Updated: Jul 17

 Because the olfactory receptors are extremely sensitive, they can be easily stimulated by very subtle and sometimes subliminal scents.

-A technique was developed called hypnotherapeutic olfactory conditioning (HOC), for exploiting the ability of scents to arouse potent emotional reactions.
-During hypnosis, the patient learns to associate pleasant scents with a sense of security and self-control.
-The patient can subsequently use this newfound association to overcome phobias and prevent panic attacks.
+Techniques were developed for exploiting the ability of scents to arouse potent emotional reactions.
+A person could learn to associate pleasant scents with a sense of security and self-control.
+You could subsequently use this newfound association to overcome phobias and prevent panic attacks.
 This may be especially effective for posttraumatic stress disorder (PTSD) with episodes of anxiety, flashbacks, and dissociation triggered by smells.
-The authors presented 3 cases, patients with needle phobia, panic disorder, and combat-induced PTSD who were successfully treated with the HOC technique.
 (3)

-Many combat veterans with posttraumatic stress disorder (PTSD) have an olfactory component to their traumatic memories that might be utilized by HOC therapy.
-Thirty-six outpatients with chronic PTSD, featuring resistant olfactory-induced ﬂashbacks, were treated with six 1.5-hour sessions using hypnosis.
-The authors used the revised Impact of Events Scale (IES–R), Beck Depression Inventory, and Dissociative Experiences Scale as outcome measures.
-Signiﬁcant reductions in symptomatology were recorded by the end of the 6-week treatment period for the IES–R, as well as for the Beck Depression Inventory and the Dissociative Experiences Scale; 21 (58%) of the subjects responded to treatment by a reduction of 50% or more on the IES–R. Improvement was maintained at 6-month and 1-year follow-ups.
+Many combat veterans with post traumatic stress disorder (PTSD) have an olfactory component to their traumatic memories that might be utilized by one technique.
+Thirty-six outpatients with chronic PTSD, featuring resistant olfactory-induced ﬂashbacks, were tested.
+58% of the subjects responded to treatment by a reduction of 50% or more stress.
+Improvement was maintained at 6-month and 1-year follow-ups.
 Use of medication was curtailed.
-HOC shows potential for providing beneﬁt to individuals suffering from PTSD with olfactory components.
+The technique showed potential for providing beneﬁt to individuals suffering from PTSD with olfactory components.
 (4)

-Abstract: Silexan, a lavender oil preparation for oral use, had been authorized in Germany for the treatment of states of restlessness during anxious mood.
+Silexan, a lavender oil preparation for oral use, had been authorized in Germany for the treatment of states of restlessness during anxious mood.
 An open-label, exploratory trial was performed to assess the potential of the medicinal product in the treatment of restlessness caused by anxiety as related to several disorders.
-Outcome measures included the Symptom Checklist-90-Revised (SCL-90-R), von Zerssen's Depression Scale (D-S), the 36-item Short Form Health Survey Questionnaire (SF-36), and a sleep diary.
-50 male and female patients with neurasthenia (ICD-10 F48.0), post-traumatic stress disorder (PSD; F43.1), or somatization disorder (F45.0, F45.1) were included to receive 1 × 80 mg/day Silexan over 6 weeks; 47 could be analyzed for efficacy as full analysis set.
-At baseline, patients suffered from restlessness (96%), depressed mood (98%), sleep disturbances (92%), or anxiety (72%).
-Of those, resp.
-62%, resp.
-57%, resp.51%, resp.
-62% showed improvements during treatment (p < 0.001).
-For all patients, mean D-S score decreased by 32.7% and SCL-90-R Global Severity Index by 36.4% as compared to baseline, (p < 0.001), while the SF-36 Mental Health Score increased by 48.2% (p < 0.001).
-Waking-up frequency (p = 0.002), Waking-up duration (p < 0.001) and morning tiredness (p = 0.005) were reduced, while efficiency of sleep (p = 0.018) and mood (p = 0.03) improved.
-Patients suffering from neurasthenia or PSD showed comparable improvements with most outcomes.
+Patients suffering from neurasthenia suffer irritibility, difficulty relaxing or chronic fatigue .
+With Silexan, it showed comparable improvements with most outcomes.
 The results in this trial justify to further investigate Silexan in disorders with accompanying restlessness caused by sub-threshold anxiety.
 Adverse reactions, predominantly gastrointestinal complaints, were judged as mild or moderate.
 (5)

 Considering that so many illnesses are stress related, Lavender holds a special place in both preventative health care and in the treatment of tension-related illnesses.
 It offers a soothing and antispasmodic effect.
-Lavender not only offers anti-inflammatory, skin-healing properties but also is loved for its effectiveness on stress related symptoms.
-It’s calming, tension releasing and sedative properties is a big benefit to PTSD and other stress related symptoms.
+Many trauma patients also suffer from pain and discomfort.
+Lavender not only calms the stress but can bring relief to pain related to symptoms with its anti-inflammatory properties.
+It’s calming, tension relieving and sedative properties is a big benefit to PTSD and other stress related symptoms.

 There is growing evidence suggesting that lavender oil may be an effective medicament in treatment of several neurological disorders.
-Several animal and human investigations suggest anxiolytic, mood stabilizer, sedative, analgesic, and anticonvulsive and neuroprotective properties for lavender.
+Several animal and human investigations suggest other therapeutic properties including as an analgesic, and anti-convulsive and neuroprotector.
 These studies raised the possibility of revival of lavender therapeutic efficacy in neurological disorders.
 In the article, a survey on current experimental and clinical state of knowledge about the effect of lavender on the nervous system is given.
 (6)

 Basil plays another important role.
 Amongst other properties, Basil is anti-spasmodic and a cephalic (in Aromatherapy, pertaining to remedies for the head).
-It has the ability to clear our minds and help to relieve voluntary or involuntary muscle spasms.
+It can clear our minds and help to relieve voluntary or involuntary muscle spasms.

-Looking at case study on a 37 year-old male with panic attacks and agoraphobia was taking venlafaxine 225 mg, alprazolam 2mg, and risperidone 2 mg daily, after 3 months of olfactory conditioning with Basil, he was able to go without his presently used drugs.
-At his 1 year follow-up, he was smelling Basil only once or twice a month and no longer suffered from panic attacks or agoraphobia.
+Looking at a case study on a 37-year-old male with panic attacks and agoraphobia was taking venlafaxine 225 mg, alprazolam 2mg, and risperidone 2 mg daily, after 3 months of olfactory conditioning with Basil, he was able to go without his presently used drugs.
+At his 1-year follow-up, he was smelling Basil only once or twice a month and no longer suffered from panic attacks or agoraphobia.
 There were two cases studies mentioned with basil and with success in treating symptoms of PTSD.
 (10)

-During a single-blind randomized clinical trial, a comparison was made of the effects of massage therapy utilizing aromatherapy for anxiety and pain on burn victims, it was found that the aromatherapy reduced the anxiety and pain exponentially.
+During a single-blind randomized clinical trial, a comparison was made of the effects of massage therapy utilizing aromatherapy for anxiety and pain on burn victims, it was found that the aromatherapy reduced the anxiety and pain quickly.
 Anxiety and pain are recognized as major problems of burn patients; because pharmaceutical treatments for controlling anxiety and pain symptoms lead to complications and an increase in health costs, nonpharmacological nursing interventions were considered for this group of patients.
 This led to the present study aimed at comparing the effect of aromatherapy massage with inhalation aromatherapy for anxiety and pain in burn patients.
 The study results showed the positive effect of aromatherapy massage and inhalation aromatherapy compared with the control group in reducing both anxiety and pain of burn patients.
-Therefore, both interventions, which are inexpensive, and noninvasive nursing tasks can be proposed for alleviating anxiety and pain of burn patients.
 (11)

 We’ve heard about the oils but what makes them so effective?
 The major chemical components that assist with the symptoms discussed is listed below.
 Linalool and Linalyl acetate are big contributors.
 (See chart below) (12)

 Below is a chart of not only the oils discussed but other essential oils that play a huge part in controlling symptoms.
 A blend has been formulated for inhalers as a direct route to the olfactory system.
-These will be soon available on my website.
+This is available on my website.
 Charting the chemistry and therapeutic actions of the oils gives clarity to the therapeutic as well as emotional support of the oils.
-Note: CNS=central nervous system
+Note: CNS=central nervous system.

 These oils also possess properties that are anti-inflammatory, anti-bacterial, and much more than I can list.
 I wanted to highlight on properties most pertinent to PTSD, although all properties play a part in the overall healing process.